 A single option in normative phase is preferred.
 Solutions or parts of solutions described in evaluation clause 7.2.2 shall be used to create one option with possible multiple deployment variants.
 The following principles are proposed for the normative work on "NWDAF interactions in hierarchical NWDAF architecture" and "Analytics aggregation in hierarchical NWDAF architecture":

-a) NWDAF architecture should allow for a hierarchy with flexible number of layers.

-b) Extend the NWDAF Profile in NRF to support registering NWDAF capabilities and information such that the NWDAF service consumer can select the preferred NWDAF in case multiple NWDAFs are returned based on its implemented selection criteria and registered capabilities and information in NRF.
+a) The NWDAF architecture should allow for a hierarchy with flexible number of layers.
+The number and organisation of the layers, as well as the capabilities of each NWDAF instance remain deployment choices. b) The NWDAF Profile in NRF is extended to support registering NWDAF capabilities and information such that the NWDAF service consumer can select the preferred NWDAF in case multiple NWDAFs are returned based on its implemented selection criteria and registered capabilities and information in NRF.

-c) Specify the capability for certain NWDAFs to support the aggregation of Analytics (per analytics ID) from other NWDAFs.
+c) Specify the capability for NWDAF to support the aggregation of Analytics (per analytics ID) from other NWDAFs.

-d) Support the exchange of analytics metadata between NWDAFs when required for the aggregation of Output Analytics.
+d) The exchange of analytics metadata is supported between NWDAFs when required for the aggregation of Output Analytics.

 e) NWDAFs use the discovery mechanism from NRF as defined in clause 6.3.13, TS 23.501 [2] to identify other NWDAFs with certain capabilities (e.g. Analytics aggregation), covering certain area of interest (e.g. providing data / analytics for specific TAI(s)).